 One mnemonic sentence to remember the order of these modes can be "I Don't Punch Like Mohammed A-Li".
 I thought that'd might be useful so, there it is.

-If you want to know more about modes and how this is all built, it is in the episode about scales and modes that should be already listed in the little "i" at the top.
+(If you want to know more about modes and how this is all built, it is in the episode about scales and modes)

 At any point in you composition, you can add the Vth degree of any chord to then go to that chord, that's a secondary dominant.
 And that's a good way to add notes that are not originally in the scale you're using.